ButalaResearchGroup/VizBATT/VizBAT/README.md

-# VizBAT
+# VizBATT

-**VizBAT** is a visualization tool designed to explore and analyze battery materials, specifically focusing on Wadsley-Roth materials.
+**VizBATT** is a visualization tool designed to explore and analyze battery materials, specifically focusing on Wadsley-Roth materials.
 This tool leverages five-dimensional visualization to uncover structure-performance qualitative trends, making it an invaluable resource for materials science and engineering research in energy storage.

 ## Features